matrix-org/matrix-spec-proposals/proposals/4108-oidc-qr-login.md

     end
 ```

-The reader will note that the `m.login.success` contains a proof that the new device owns the identity key it had
-previously committed to, in the `m.login.protocol` step.
-This is explained in the next section.

 #### Secret sharing and device verification

 Once the new device has logged in and obtained an access token it will want to obtain the secrets necessary to set up